telliott99/geometry_utils/README.md

 This is functional programming.
 The only objects we define are members of the class **Point**, to allow access by P.x and P.y.

 The variable name **pL** found in most function definitions stands for *point list*, i.e. a list of Point objects.
-This may be a line segment, a triagnle or another polygon.
+This may be a line segment, a triangle or another polygon.

 We pretend to implement some of Euclid's constructions, but intersections between lines and circles are computed by analytic geometry.
 Under the hood, it is algebra.

 When there are two points in a result to be returned, the order in which they are returned is challenging to determine.
 In the latest version, for two points, say, perpendicular to a line segment, we return the point "above" the line segment first, if you visualize the line segment as oriented left-to-right.
+Some examples may differ.

 For circle-circle intersection, we return the point closer to the origin first.